 Group leader: Charles Turk, MD

-Meeting dates: Alternate Mondays, beginning October 18
+Meeting dates: Alternate Saturdays, beginning September 9, 2023

-Meeting time: 7:00 – 8:30 p.m.
+Meeting time: 10:00 – 11:30 a.m.

+Those of you who have attempted the difficult and demanding work of treating very disturbed people are invited to join a study group on the treatment of psychosis.
 Over the years psychoanalytic treatment has been deemed by many to be contraindicated for psychotic individuals.
 Nevertheless, there is a rich tradition, beginning with Freud, of efforts to work psychoanalytically with psychotic patients.
 Of the many who have devoted themselves to this, a group of Lacanian analysts developed a successful treatment program for psychotic young adults in Quebec City.
-It is known as “388,” the street address of a beautiful mansion that houses the treatment program, and 90% of those treated there psychoanalytically have resolved their delusions; they no longer live in terms of them and have obtained satisfying places in society.
-Dr. Turk will weave the principles developed at 388 into discussions of cases that he and group members bring to investigate and share.
+It is known as “388,” the street address of a beautiful mansion that houses the treatment program, and around 60% of those treated there psychoanalytically have resolved their delusions; they no longer live in terms of them and have obtained satisfying places in society.
+Dr. Turk will weave the principles developed at 388 into discussions of cases that he and group members bring to investigate and share in this stimulating context.

 About the leader: